Eating

 This booklet from the Canadian Temperance Federation focused on the perceived benefits of the temperance movement during the First World War.
 The movement reached its peak in 1915, and 1916, when all provinces, except Quebec, banned the sale of alcohol.

-Murray's Lunch Limited published this Royal Canadian Navy special edition of their menu shortly after the end of the Second World War.
-Patrons could read and identify the different naval ranks, insignias and badges of the R.C.N.
+Murray's Lunch published this Royal Canadian Navy special edition of its menu shortly after the end of the Second World War.
+Patrons could read and identify the different naval ranks, insignias, and badges of the R.C.N.

 Murray's Menu.pdf (7.19 MB)